 Stop #4.
 Dunguaire Castle

 Dunguaire will always have a soft spot in my heart.
-I had seen Versailles and The Louvre and the grand chateaus along the Venice canals.
-But this was my first, real deal, medieval looking CASTLE.
+I had seen Versailles and The Louvre and the grand palazzi along the Venice canals.
+But this was my first, real deal, medieval-looking CASTLE.
 You can actually book dinner reservations here and have an authentic knights-of-the-round-table-style meal.
 Hokey, yes.
 Still beautiful.

 Stop #5.
 Coastal Road

-This wasn’t really a stop, but I felt I had to include the coastal road along Galway Bay on our return to the city.
+On our return to the city, we drove the coastal road along Galway Bay.
+Though it’s not technically a stop, it has to be included.
 When we passed a particularly pretty inlet, our bus driver pulled over and let us take pictures.

 Stop #6.
 Galway City

 We returned to Galway just in time for dinner and a night out at the pubs.
-Because we spent most of money on the tour, we grabbed cold sandwiches and spent the rest of our money on the important things — endless pints of Guinness.
+Because we spent most of our money on the tour, we grabbed cold sandwiches and spent the rest on the important things — endless pints of Guinness.

 Maybe its because Galway was my first trip outside of Dublin, but this day remains one of the most special and memorable days of any of my travels.
 I would have never chosen a bus tour, but it ended up being the easiest (and cheapest) way to see some of the best sites Ireland has to offer.